How to protect property from foreclosure?

 Exclusion from the inventory

 If the inventory of assets includes items that do not belong to us (belonging to friends or relatives, for example), we can defend ourselves with a motion to exclude the item from the inventory.
-The time limit for filing the petition is 30 days from the time you become aware of the inclusion of the item in the inventory.
+The time limit for filing a petition is 30 days from the time you become aware of the inclusion of the item in the inventory.
 If the executor refuses to exclude the property, you can apply for the same at the district court in your place of residence.

 Tip: Sometimes the terms foreclosure and insolvency are confused.
 However, the difference between the two is significant.
 The purpose of enforcement is to recover a creditor’s claim, while the purpose of insolvency proceedings is to establish the debtor’s bankruptcy and its resolution.
 We have discussed insolvency proceedings in detail in our article.